Predicting Distributions of Physical Activity Profiles in the NHANES Database Using a Partially Linear Fr\'echet Single Index Model: Discussion

-The finite-dimensional compositional metrics are the most popular approach to analyzing accelerometer data.
-Here we consider using their functional extension \cite{matabuena2021distributional} to capture more information about physical activity from an individual.
-By adopting the mathematical framework of statistical analysis in metric spaces with the $L^2$-Wassertein or another Wasserstein metric to handle the functional compositional representations, we overcome the problems of zero with compositional data.
-In addition, the range of values measured by the accelerometer varies widely between individuals and groups, which can present difficulties when trying to apply the standard distributional data analysis methods in our setting \cite{matabuena2021distributional}, for example, functional compositional transformations \cite{van2014bayes, petersen2016functional, hron2016simplicial} that can be an alternative strategy to create a regression model about physical activity in a linear space using for such purpose the vast literate of unconstrained functional response regression models.
-From a methodological point of view, the distributional physical activity representation arises from a mixed-stochastic process (see Figure \ref{fig:raw} for more details) that prevents to use the of linear functional data methods based on considering a basis of functions due to the discontinuity of the quantile function in the transition of the inactivity to activity in the physical exercise.
+The most popular approach to analyzing accelerometer data is through finite dimensional compositional metrics.
+Here, the functional extension of these metrics \cite{10.1093/jrsssc/qlad007}, was instead used to capture more information about physical activity from an individual by adopting the mathematical framework of the $L^2$-Wasserstein space.
+Due to the positive probability at zero physical activity level for each individual (corresponding to periods of inactivity), the quantile function, which is intimately connected with the Wasserstein metric, provides a natural functional representation of such mixed distributions.
+In addition, the range of values measured by the accelerometer varies widely among individuals and groups, which can present difficulties when trying to apply the standard distributional data analysis methods in this setting \cite{10.1093/jrsssc/qlad007}.
+For example, functional compositional transformations can be an alternative strategy to creating a regression model about physical activity in a linear space \cite{van2014bayes, petersen2016functional, hron2016simplicial}.
+However, the distributional physical activity representation arises from a mixed-stochastic process (see Figures \ref{fig:raw}, \ref{fig:raw2} for more details) that prevents the naive use of the linear functional data methods that typically utilize a basis of smooth functions to represent the functional response and/or the functional parameters in the model, due to the discontinuity of the quantile function in the transition of the inactivity to activity in the physical exercise.
+While specialized basis functions that allow for jumps in the functional parameters or their derivatives could be used, the proposed model and its estimation procedure demonstrate that it is not necessary to do so.
+As future work, we propose generalizing the distributional variable selection model proposed in \cite{coulter2024fast} for survey data, and extending our PL-FSI semi-parametric approach to select the most relevant predictors in settings with a larger pool of variables.
+Additionally, providing prediction regions could be highly valuable for modeling scientific problems.
+Leveraging a previous framework for uncertainty quantification in metric spaces \cite{matabuena2024conformal}, adapted for survey data and applied to the PL-FSI model, can be especially relevant.
+For instance, defining tolerance regions from a distributional perspective on physical activity could address emerging scientific challenges that are currently focused on scalar variables as step counts in the literature.